-Eli Broad College of Business Honor Code:

-In addition to MSU policies, all students are expected to comply with the Broad College Undergraduate Honor Code (see the code on the Broad College honor code website

-or the FTMBA Honor Code (see the MBA honor code website

 Spartan Code of Honor:

 On March 22, 2016, The Associated Students of Michigan State University (ASMSU) adopted the following Spartan Code of Honor:

 “As a Spartan, I will strive to uphold values of the highest ethical standard.
 I will practice honesty in my work, foster honesty in my peers, and take pride in knowing that honor is worth more than grades.
 I will carry these values beyond my time as a student at Michigan State University, continuing the endeavor to build personal integrity in all that I do.”